dortania/OpenCore-Install-Guide/config.plist/haswell.md

 ![PlatformInfo](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/Configs/Haswell/Images/PlatformInfo-Haswell.png)

-For setting up the SMBIOS info, I use acidanthera's [_macserial_](https://github.com/acidanthera/macserial) application.
-I wrote a [_python script_](https://github.com/corpnewt/GenSMBIOS) that can leverage it as well \(and auto-saves to the config.plist when selected\).
-There's plenty of info that's left blank to allow OpenCore to fill in the blanks; this means that updating OpenCore will update the info passed, and not require you to also update your config.plist.
+For setting up the SMBIOS info, we'll use acidanthera's [_macserial_](https://github.com/acidanthera/macserial) application.
+CorpNewt wrote a [_python script_](https://github.com/corpnewt/GenSMBIOS) that can leverage it as well \(and auto-saves to the config.plist when selected\)

-For this Haswell example, I chose the iMac15,1 SMBIOS.
+For this Haswell example, we chose the iMac15,1 SMBIOS.
 The typical breakdown is as follows:

 Haswell with only iGPU - iMac14,1 Haswell with dGPU - iMac14,2 Haswell Refresh - iMac15,1